apache/sis-site/content/code-patterns.md

 # Rasters and coverages    {#coverage}

-This section lists recommended code pattern when using the `sis-coverage` module.
+This section lists recommended code pattern when using or developing the `sis-coverage` module.

 ## Georeference images with affine transforms, _not_ bounding boxes    {#gridToCRS}